 - The blood runs through the tube into your vein.

-It can take up to 4 hours to receive 1 bag of blood, but it's usually faster than this.
+It can take up to 4 hours to receive 1 bag of blood, but it's usually quicker than this.

-You can normally go home soon after, unless you're seriously unwell or needed a lot of blood.
+You can normally go home soon after, unless you're seriously unwell or need a lot of blood.